GDCh top issues

 COVID-19 and the role of aerosol particles (December 2020)

-In a current statement, the joint Working Committee on Fine Dusts (AAF) of DECHEMA/ProcessNet, GDCh and KRdL analyzes the aerosol transmission path of the corona viruses in more detail.
-The experts go into countermeasures and explain how masks, proper ventilation, suitable air purification and overhead extraction can reduce the aerosol load and thus transmission.
+In a current statement, the joint fine dust working committee (AAF) of DECHEMA/ProcessNet, GDCh and KRdL analyzes the aerosol transmission path of the corona viruses in more detail.
+The experts discuss countermeasures and explain how masks, proper ventilation, suitable air purification and overhead extraction can reduce the aerosol load and thus transmission.
 To comment

-Trend Report Biochemistry: Structural Biology of Sars-Cov-2 with NMR Spectroscopy (July 2020)
+Biochemistry trend report: Structural biology of Sars-Cov-2 with NMR spectroscopy (July 2020)

-Testing as many people as possible for an infection with Sars-Cov-2 has advantages.
-Not only does this reveal the true spread of the population, but: those who know that they carry the virus are also more willing to stay at home.
-But the test reagents are not that easy to obtain in the required quantities.
+Testing as many people as possible for Sars-Cov-2 infection has advantages.
+Not only does this reveal the true level of infection in the population, but also: those who know that they are carrying the virus are also more willing to stay at home.
+But the test reagents are not that easy to obtain in the quantities required.

-The virus that causes the Covid-19 pandemic has jumped from animals to humans, as have the pathogens that cause Sars, Mers and various versions of the flu.
+The virus that causes the Covid-19 pandemic, like the pathogens that cause Sars, Mers and various versions of the flu, spread from animals to humans.
 To avoid future pandemics, we must identify and block the routes by which they reach us.

 Article by Michael Groß in the Nachrichten aus der Chemie (Free Access): https://doi.org/10.1002/nadc.20204099025